 But have you ever considered how this expedited shipping process really works?
 Like how you can order a tote bag made in China or a dress from a store in California and it shows up at your doorstep in no time?
 Based on “Track My Package”, once an order is placed and a customer service agent has verified the order, your purchase(s) are gathered and packaged.
 If the items happen to be at one location this usually happens together, if not, this process happens twice.

-After your items have been processed, if you are buying from an international vendor, your items will have to get on a plane that uses approximately 10 to 11 tons of jet fuel per hour in order for you to receive your products as promised.
-(That’s as much weight as one of the anchors that helps prevent a cruise ship from drifting.)
+After your items have been processed, if you are buying from an international vendor, your items will have to get on a plane that uses approximately 1 gallon of fuel every second.
+That means that over the course of a 10-hour flight, it might burn 36,000 gallons in order for you to receive your products as promised.
+(A weight equivalent to a blue whale.)
 Once your package lands in the U.S. and is unloaded, it is quickly moved into cargo bins for another plane or semi-truck to transport to the appropriate facility – if you’ve ordered from the U.S. this is the next leg of your packages’ journey.
 Once it arrives in your neighborhoods designated sorting facility, your local USPS, FedEx or UPS driver collects your package and delivers it straight to your door.

 Even for orders you don’t need rushed, this process is essentially the same, only your products may arrive by a ship, plane or truck that is not “expedited,” which means it will take a little longer to reach you at your destination.
 Yet, none of this would be possible without affordable energy sources.
 Planes use jet fuel.
 Ships and semi-trucks use diesel and gasoline.